-After you have been on treatment, if you feel your symptoms are getting worse, talk with your doctor.
+After you have been on treatment, if you feel your symptoms are getting worse, talk with your provider.
 Your treatment plan may need to be changed.

 Antidepressants are medicines used to treat depression.
 They work by bringing back the chemicals in your brain to the right levels.
 This helps relieve your symptoms.

-If you have delusions or hallucinations, your health care provider may prescribe additional medicines.
+If you have delusions or hallucinations, your provider may prescribe additional medicines.